Disability and employment

 This page is suitable for all readers, but also part of the Oxfordshire Special Educational Needs and Disability (SEND) Local Offer which collects together information, services and support for children and young people in Oxfordshire with special educational needs and disabilities and their families.

 Local learning providers are experienced in supporting people with all kinds of difficulties and disabilities.
-Employers are required by law to support staff and applicants with disability.
+Employers are required by law to support staff and applicants with disabilities.

 Crucial: Your rights are protected by law as a disabled student or employee.
-This includes being treated with respect and protected from discrimination.
-It also includes things like the right to extra help.
-You can talk about your disability with your employer or learning provider when applying to find out about extra support.
+This includes being treated with respect, protected from discrimination and provided with extra help if you need it.

-Oxfordshire Employment Service (OES) helps support people with long term health issues or a disability to find and keep paid employment.
+Oxfordshire Employment helps support people with long term health issues or a disability to find and keep paid employment.

-Take action: Find out more about Oxfordshire Employment Services.
+Take action: Find out more about Oxfordshire Employment.

 The law